google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 4. For each value `p` in the `inclusion_path` array:

+    If `sn` is 0, stop the iteration and fail the proof verification.

     If `LSB(fn)` is set, or if `fn` is equal to `sn`, then:

     1. Set `r` to `HASH(0x01 || p || r)`